krakend/krakend-documentation/endpoints/_index.md

 images:
 - /images/documentation/hero/endpoints.png
 ---
 **Endpoints** are the most important core concept in KrakenD.
 An oversimplification is that they define the **available routes and protocols the gateway supports**.
 For instance, you create a `/foo` route and this connects to a `foo.example.com` to fetch the data.
-If you are familiar with the *API Gateway offering*, as you continue reading, you will quickly realize that **KrakenD is quite different from other products**.
+If you are familiar with the *API or AI Gateway offering*, as you continue reading, you will quickly realize that **KrakenD is quite different from other products**.

 Instead of acting as a mere proxy and coupling one sad route to one sad underlying service of the same type, in KrakenD you define **the API contract** you want to expose, and then you create the composite of services that fulfill the contract.
 Said otherwise, create whatever API definition you want, and plug it into your existing stack.
 It does not matter the protocols or encodings you have on each side, as KrakenD takes care of transforming the data for you.